For Buyers¶

 CC BY 4.0.
 Free to use, adapt, and redistribute.

 The buyer-side adoption surface has four parts.
-Each is purpose-built and citable in contracts and audits.
+Each serves a defined role in procurement and documentation review.

 Reference Procurement Language — drop-in clauses that make VIDS PASS the acceptance condition for dataset deliveries.

-Scoring Rubric — the 22-dimension scoring framework used in compliance evaluations.
-Published openly so any score is traceable to documented criteria.
+Assessment Methodology — the 22 published dimensions used in documentation assessments, the same ones behind the published benchmark.
+Open, so any score is traceable to documented criteria.

 An objective acceptance criterion.
 The validator runs on the delivered dataset and produces a binary pass/fail result.
 No subjective interpretation, no checklist negotiation, no "trust us" deliveries.